Saratoga Race Course: Course

 Steeplechase races are also run at Saratoga Race Course and take place on the inner turf course.

 The Oklahoma Training Track, which is across Union Avenue from the main course (was originally named Horse Haven), is used for warmups and training.
 The Oklahoma Training Track site was the location of the track used for racing at the inaugural meet in 1863; the main grandstand was opened at the current site the following year.
 On August 3, 2013, the new Whitney Viewing Stand opened at the Oklahoma Track.
 It allows public viewing of workouts at the track, replicating a former stand from the 19th century.

 A distinctive feature of Saratoga Race Course's dirt track was the Wilson Mile chute, which branched off from the clubhouse (first) turn at a 90-degree angle.
 The chute was dismantled after the 1972 season to make room for additional parking, although in 1992 some one-mile dirt races were brought back at approximately the same location.
 NYRA announced in January 2022 that the Wilson Mile chute would be rebuilt for the 2022 racing season.

 The grounds at Saratoga Race Course contain several unique features.
 Prior to each race, a bell is hand rung at exactly 17 minutes prior to scheduled post time for each race to call the jockeys to the paddock.
 Patrons can get close up views of the horses being led to the paddock as the path from the stables runs through the picnic grounds.
 There is a mineral spring called the Big Red Spring in the picnic grounds where patrons can partake of the water that made Saratoga Springs famous.
 A gazebo is a prominent feature of the infield, and a stylized version of the gazebo is part of the Saratoga Race Course logo.

 Saratoga Race Course is home to several of the most important races in North America.
 Since 1864, the track has been the site of the Travers Stakes, the oldest major thoroughbred horse race in the United States.
 Like the Kentucky Derby, the Travers Stakes is contested on dirt and is open only to three-year-olds, with a purse of $1,250,000.
 Several other major stakes races are held at Saratoga each year as well, including the Alabama Stakes (for three-year-old fillies), the Hopeful Stakes for two-year-olds, and the Whitney Stakes for three-year-olds and up (a Breeders' Cup Classic "Win and You're In" qualifier).

 A new addition in recent years has been "twilight racing", where the first race post time is at 2:30 pm on some days, previously 2:45 PM.

-Racing

-The 2022 racing season includes 77 stakes races worth $22.6 million in total purses.
-This represents a $1.1 million increase over the 2021 season.
+Races

-The following are Graded stakes races run at Saratoga:
+The following are Graded stakes races run at Saratoga in 2025: